 The main San Jose SHC/FLF office is in the Notre Dame Courthouse in downtown San Jose.
 The South County Courthouse SHC/FLF is at the South County Courthouse in Morgan Hill.
 The Sunnyvale Courthouse SHC/FLF is at the Sunnyvale Courthouse.
 Again, check the SHC/FLF flyer with hours and locations .

-No. Just come in.
+No. Just come in when we are open.
 You’ll get a number when you arrive.
 We help people on a first come, first serve basis.
 People arrive early for help, before the courthouse opens.

 The SHC/FLF offers workshops for some legal issues.
 Check out the Self-Help Workshop page to see if they offer a workshop that can help you.